 About Barry Commoner

 BARRY COMMONER was born in Brooklyn in 1917.
 He graduated from Columbia and received his M.A. and Ph.D. degrees in biology from Harvard.
-He is University Professor of Environmental Science at Washington University in St. Louis and is Director of… More about Barry Commoner
+He was University Professor of Environmental Science at Washington University in St. Louis and Director of its Center… More about Barry Commoner

 Published by Knopf Mar 05, 2014| 328 Pages| ISBN 9780804152877